Latent Diffusion Model Based Denoising Receiver for 6G Semantic Communication: From Stochastic Differential Theory to Application: Preliminaries and Related Works

 A number of domain-specific studies have investigated semantic communication across critical verticals.
-For instance, \cite{ye2025survey} examines its integration into vehicular networks (V2X), focusing on multimodal semantic extraction, cooperative coding, and dynamic resource allocation.
+For instance, Ye et al. examine its integration into vehicular networks, focusing on multimodal semantic extraction, cooperative coding, and dynamic resource allocation \cite{ye2025survey}.
 Similarly, other works explore semantic transmission in metaverse platforms, Internet of Things (IoT), wireless sensor networks (WSN), and healthcare, emphasizing the ability to reduce bandwidth consumption and improve robustness through semantic compression and prediction.
 Despite these advances, several open challenges remain.
 Theoretical gaps persist in defining a unified framework for semantic information quantification and in establishing universal semantic performance metrics.
 Additionally, the issues of dynamic KB synchronization, adversarial robustness, interpretability of deep semantic models, and semantic-level security threats have become critical research frontiers.
-Recent studies, such as those by \cite{ma2025modeling}, have introduced performance modeling techniques, such as the Alpha-Beta-Gamma (ABG) expression, to bridge empirical deep learning performance with classical SNR-based communication analysis.
+Recent studies, includes \cite{ma2025modeling}, have introduced performance modeling techniques, such as the Alpha-Beta-Gamma (ABG) expression, to bridge empirical deep learning performance with classical SNR-based communication analysis.